nsouzarj/cra-backend/README.md

 - Configure OAuth credentials in application properties
 - Files are automatically stored in Google Drive when uploaded
 - Download and delete operations work seamlessly with Google Drive
+- **When OAuth2 is enabled and properly configured, files are always stored in Google Drive**
-- Fallback to local storage when OAuth is disabled or fails
+- **Fallback to local storage only occurs when OAuth2 is disabled or not properly configured**

 See [GOOGLE_DRIVE_OAUTH.md](GOOGLE_DRIVE_OAUTH.md) for detailed configuration instructions.
+See [GOOGLE_CLOUD_CONSOLE_SETUP.md](GOOGLE_CLOUD_CONSOLE_SETUP.md) for Google Cloud Console setup instructions.

 ## 7. Security Implementation